-The Office of Graduate & International Programs offers the Visiting Research Scholar Program to support various needs of international legal scholars engaged in major research projects for which Temple Law’s outstanding faculty and resources can be of assistance.
+The Office of Graduate & International Programs supports the various needs of international legal scholars engaged in major research projects for which Temple Law’s outstanding faculty and resources can be of assistance.
 Each Researcher is matched with one or more faculty members who have similar interests to enhance mutual research agendas.
 Researchers enjoy full access to the Temple Law’s library and research facilities to pursue their specialized research agendas.
 In addition to the resources offered by the the law school, the visitors in residence have access to the extensive intellectual and cultural activities offered both at Temple University and in Philadelphia.
 The program is limited to Doctor of Laws students and full-time law school faculty.

 The Graduate & International Programs committee selects researchers from an international pool of applicants based on the significance and timeliness of their research interests.
 While there is no fixed agenda for these researchers in residence, they are encouraged and welcome to observe classes, particularly those in their area of interest, and to participate in the law school’s workshops, lecture series, and colloquia.